 2. Olives and Olive Oil

 Virgin olive oil and olives contain numerous health-promoting compounds.
-One of the most studied compounds is a phenolic compound called oleocanthal.
+One of the most studied olive components is a phenolic compound called oleocanthal.

 Oleocanthal possesses similar anti-inflammatory properties as ibuprofen, which makes olives and virgin olive oil a great addition to the diet for anyone who wants to reduce pain and inflammation.